 - Kemp’s Ridley Sea Turtle (Lepidochelys kempii)

-Below you’ll find a list of the best places in the world to dive and swim with these amazing creatures.
+Below, you’ll find a list of 13 amazing places in the world to dive and swim with sea turtles in their natural habitats.

 1. Galapagos Islands, Ecuador